camueller/SmartApplianceEnabler/doc/Update_EN.md

 In this case, the web browser's cache for the *Smart Appliance Enabler* URL must be cleared, or possibly completely.
 After that, the web application should work as usual.

 ## Update with the same main version (1.x -> 1.x, 2.x -> 2.x)
-Updating the installed version of the *Smart Appliance Enabler* consists of replacing the `SmartApplianceEnabler-*.war` file in the `/opt/sae` directory. **It should be noted that there is always only one file with the extension `.war` in the directory!** In order to be able to switch back to the old version, you can rename it to `SmartApplianceEnabler-1.6.19, for example. war.old` instead of deleting them.
+Updating the installed version of the *Smart Appliance Enabler* consists of replacing the `SmartApplianceEnabler-*.war` file in the `/opt/sae` directory. **It should be noted that there is always only one file with the extension `.war` in the directory!** In order to be able to switch back to the old version, you can rename it to, for example,`SmartApplianceEnabler-1.6.19.war.old` instead of deleting them.

 Before an update, copies of the [configuration files](ConfigurationFiles_EN.md) should be created because they are automatically updated when the new version is started and it is unlikely that it will be possible to switch back to the previously used version.